kel151/mio_v1/README.md

 python3 manage.py loaddata <fixture name>
 ```
 6. Create a superuser, it will alow you to have access to the admin panel.
-you need a username, an email, a password.
-Note the password won't display in the terminal but will be registered.
+You'll need a username, an email, and a password.
+Note that the password won't display in the terminal but will be registered.
 ```
 python3 manage.py createsuperuser
 ```
-7. You can now run the the application using the following command in the terminal:
+7. You can now run the application using the following command in the terminal:
 ```
 python3 manage.py runserver
 ```